jdarmoni/DuoJuo/README.md

 ## Dashboard

-Each language comes with five lesson modules.
+Each language comes with three lesson modules.
 Users are able to switch languages or add courses to their profile from the flag dropdown in the nav bar section.

 ![Dashboard Image](readmeResources/addLang.png)